Koheron/koheron-server/doc/device_interface_language.md

 Comments must start with `//>` and they are followed by tags starting with `\`.

 The device name is the class name in upper case.
-The device is defined if a `\pool` tag is define above the class definition.

 A new operation is added when a tag introduced by a command `//>` is added before a public function of the class.
 The `\io_type` tag is the only required tag to define a command.